wp-plugins/xili-re-un-attach-media/readme.txt

 Link to [other plugins made by dev.xiligroup](http://wordpress.org/plugins/search.php?q=xili&sort= "Other xili-plugins").

-German translation by by YogieAnamCara of [sensorgrafie](http://www.sensorgrafie.de)
+German translation by YogieAnamCara of [sensorgrafie](http://www.sensorgrafie.de)

 == Installation ==